m4t101/python-password-generator-GUI-kivy/readme.md

-AUTHOR ----- MATIAS CALIZ -----
+By Matias Caliz

-This is a password generator made with kivy
+This is a password generator made with kivy and python as a personal project.

 ![Screenshot (4113)](https://user-images.githubusercontent.com/69267208/171855671-7117bb35-e423-4013-943f-db34bb4479a7.png)
 ![Screenshot (4114)](https://user-images.githubusercontent.com/69267208/171855673-348b3500-180c-46df-bc80-1f7ad8fcbde6.png)